 We can eat either there or in a country pub called The Juggs, dating from the 14th century.

 We can travel through the countryside seeing the infamous “long man” hill side carving, visit Alfriston, another very charming little smugglers’ village.
 And work our way up to Hever castle, the spectacular 15th century home of Anne Boelyn, wife to Henry VIII, mother to Elizabeth I.

 Dinner will be in a local pub, they all have hearty good local English food.
 And you don’t have to order Haggis or blood pudding or anything strange like that!

 We would spend the night in a hotel - we like the Travel Inn for its good value/price ratio.
-Rooms are about £60 per night.
-Breakfast is additional and runs about £8 per person for a full English breakfast.

 The second day we would drive back down to the coast and visit Brighton, with its historic district called “The Lanes” and the Brighton pavilion, a mauresque folly of a palace built by one of the future king Georges when he was prince regent.

 Lunch in town would be in one of the pubs before catching the 6pm ferry back to Dieppe.